lkcozy/weekly/docs/2024/issue-246.md

 ## Comments

 1. Life is simple but not easy.
 The problem is we want life to be easy, which makes it complicated. --[Brain Food](https://fs.blog/brain-food/june-23-2024/)

+2. Have maximum financial flexibility to face both hazards and opportunities. — Charlie Munger

+3. It's tough to be good at something you're not interested in.
+It's nearly impossible to be great at something you're not obsessed with.

+4. Give people what they want in a way they're not expecting.

+5. The difference between great success and bitter failure is often found in consistently applying the fundamentals.

+6. Being Who You Are, While Becoming Better.

+7. People talking about nepotism.
+The NBA is full of nepotism.
+The ownership level, front offices, & coaching.
+I don't want to hear about it all of a sudden because Bronny James' father [LeBron] plays for the Lakers.
+It is rampant in this league.

 ## Review